Instrument/emotobooth/README.md

 ### Backend image generation

-We need to use PhantomJS to generate two additional sets of images.
+PhantomJS is used to generate two additional sets of images.

-To access a page that only displays one image at once, and no JSON element (i.e., ideal for backend image generation), go to `/single`.
+To access a page that only displays one image at once, and no JSON element (ideal for backend image generation), go to `/single`.

 1. Image with aura and chrome (for posting to social media) -- `/single&timing=finalOnly`
 2. Image with aura _but not_ chrome (for displaying on the grid screen) -- `/single&timing=finalOnlyNoChrome`